Edited by: Keri Stooksbury

-These flights depart every 15-30 minutes throughout the day and leave from 1 of 3 different NYC heliports: Wall Street, East 34th Street, or West 30th Street.
+These flights depart every 15 to 30 minutes throughout the day and leave from 1 of 3 different NYC heliports: Wall Street, East 34th Street, or West 30th Street.
 Plus, before your transfer, you can enjoy a drink and a snack at one of BLADE’s signature lounges that can be found at all of BLADE’s Manhattan locations.

 Once you land at your airport of choice, you’ll be driven to the terminal to connect to your commercial flight.
 Just note that you’ll still clear TSA at your respective airport, so make sure that you’re booking a transfer that gives you enough time to make your connection.
 Rides to the terminal are shared, but you can choose to upgrade to a private car (with luggage escort) for an extra $125 per person.

-Hot Tip: BLADE now requires passengers to get a COVID-19 test for all shared flights.
-Cabin attendants and BLADE lounge employees are also tested.
+Hot Tip: BLADE now requires all eligible passengers to be vaccinated against COVID-19 for all shared flights.

 Here’s a look at all of BLADE’s scheduled airport transfers, broken down by region: